Contracted out R&D

 • The decision-making process

-• Nature of the parties (is the contractor a specialist in R&D activities?)
+• The nature of the parties (for example, whether the contractor is a specialist in R&D activities)

-Another change is that a company can claim tax relief for qualifying R&D costs where it contracts out its R&D to a contractor, even if that R&D is then contracted out to another subcontractor.
-Previously this was only eligible for payments to unconnected subcontractors under the SME scheme..
+Another change is that a company can claim tax relief for qualifying R&D costs where it contracts out its R&D to a contractor, even if that R&D is subsequently subcontracted to another party.
+Previously, under the SME scheme, this was only eligible for payments to unconnected subcontractors.

 The role of a competent professional in establishing “intent or contemplation”

-The competent professional could have a vital role to play in establishing intent or contemplation.
-HMRC state that they may expect that the company will ask the competent professional to set and outline the terms of the contract from an R&D perspective.
-Like any R&D claim the competent professional must be a competent professional in the field of the R&D activity being claimed for.
+The competent professional could have a vital role to play in establishing “intent or contemplation”.
+HMRC state that they may expect the company to ask the competent professional to set and outline the terms of the contract from an R&D perspective.
+Like any R&D claim, the competent professional must be a competent professional in the field of the R&D activity being claimed for.

 Contractors may be able to claim R&D tax relief under the merged scheme